PennLINC/babs/docs/source/jobs.rst

 * You may also refer to the example YAML files we provide in `folder "notebooks/" <https://github.com/PennLINC/babs/blob/main/notebooks/README.md>`_.
-* No worry if you could not cover all alert messages at once;
+* Do not worry if you do not cover all alert messages on the first try;
   you can add/change this section **alert_log_messages** in the YAML file anytime you want, and simply call::